civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

 To test admin authentication try the following:

 1. In Azure add yourself to the security group you created at "Configure Azure AD" step 6.
-Go to CiviForm login page and click `Admin login`.
-It should take you through Microsoft login flow and redirect back to the CiviForm.
+Go to the CiviForm login page and click `Admin login`.
+It should take you through the Microsoft login flow and redirect back to CiviForm.
 You should see tabs like "Programs" and "Questions" indicating that you logged in as CiviForm admin.
 2. Logout from CiviForm.
-In Azure remove yourself from the security group and try logging in as admin again.
-It should take you through Microsoft login flow and redirect back to the CiviForm.
+In Azure remove yourself from the security group and try logging in as an admin again.
+It should take you through the Microsoft login flow and redirect back to CiviForm.
 You should see "Your programs" and no tabs like "Programs" or "Questions".

-If authentication not working - take a look at [Debugging tips](#debugging) below.
+If authentication is not working - take a look at [Debugging tips](#debugging) below.
 ## Applicant Authentication

 ### Oracle IDCS

+Oracle IDCS(Identity and Cloud Service) is a cloud service for identity and access management.
+It provides single sign on services.

 #### Logout

-Logout integration for IDCS is not using normal flow where logout url is read from the discovery metadata file.
+Logout integration for IDCS is not using the normal flow where the logout url is read from the discovery metadata file.
 Instead we override logout url using `APPLICANT_OIDC_OVERRIDE_LOGOUT_URL` to a hardcoded value.

 ### Generic OIDC (OIDC)

-You can use generic oidc implementation with any OIDC based Authentication provider.
+You can use the generic oidc implementation with any OIDC based Authentication provider.
 See full config [in code](https://github.com/civiform/civiform/blob/d9ad85885b38d0176f85822fd472bd27cc398a95/server/conf/application.conf#L91-L115).

 Important values in your civiform_config.sh: